RobinMunier/powerplant-coding-challenge/README.md

     app.run(port=8888)  # run our Flask app on port 8888
 ```

-To run the script, open a terminal and write _ipython  gem_spaas_challenge.py_.
+To run the script, open a terminal and write _ipython  powerplant_coding_challenge.py_.

 <img src='image1.png'>